AteetVatan/Movie_Project/README.md

-# Movie Management System
+# Data Mainte System

 ## Overview
-This project is a **Movie Management System** that allows users to **manage and interact with a collection of movies**.
-It provides a **user-friendly menu-driven interface** for performing operations such as viewing, adding, editing, or deleting movies.
+This project is based on **CRUD with MVC pattern**.
+It allows users to **manage and interact with a collection of data**.
+It provides a **user-friendly menu-driven interface** for performing operations such as viewing, adding, editing, or deleting data.
+The architecture is designed using a modular approach with separate controllers, enumerations, helpers, and models.

 ## Features
 - Read movie data from storage